-VPN and Remote Access >> Remote Access Control Setup
+VPN and Remote Access >> Remote Access Control

-Remote Access Control Setup
+Remote Access Control Setup Bind to WAN

-Enable PPTP VPN Service
+☐ Enable PPTP \ VPN Service

-Enable IPsec VPN Service
+☐ Enable IPsec VPN Service

-Enable L2TP VPN Service
+☐ Enable L2TP \ /PN Service

-Enable SSL VPN Service
+☐ Enable SSL V PN Service

+☐ Enable Open\ /PN Service

-Enable OpenVPN Service
+☐ Enable WireG uard VPN Service

-To allow VPN pass-through to a separate VPN server on the LAN, disable any services above that use the same protocol and ensure that NAT Open Ports or Port Redirection is also configured.
+- 1.To allow VPN pass-through to a separate VPN server on the LAN, disable the services listed above that use the same protocol and ensure that NAT Open Ports or Port Redirection is well-configured. - Disable unused VPN services, enable Brute Force Protection, and block unknown IP access to the used VPN services to reduce Cyberattacks.

 Item Description Enable PPTP VPN Service This is the one of the earliest VPN protocols and is natively supported by all Microsoft Windows versions since Windows 95, all Android devices, iOS devices before version 10, and Mac OS X before version 10.12.
 It is easy to set up, has low overhead, and moderately secure.
 Enable IPSec VPN Service This is a network protocol that encrypts traffic between two network locations.
 Windows, by means of Windows Firewall, natively supports IPsec tunnels between endpoints with static IP addresses.
 For computers with dynamically-assigned IP addresses, DrayTek provides the SmartVPN client.
 Enable L2TP VPN Service This is a tunneling protocol used in VPNs.
 It does not encrypt network traffic unless used in conjunction with IPsec.
 Enable SSL VPN Service This type of VPN uses Secure Sockets Layer (SSL) and Transport Layer Security (TLS), which are also used to encrypt traffic to and from websites.
 Since SSL and TLS work on top of TCP and UDP, which are the most common internet protocols, they are less likely to be have issues with firewalls and gateways.
-Enable OpenVPN Service This type of VPN offers a convenient way for users to build VPN between local end and remote end.
+Enable OpenVPN Service OpenVPN is an open-source VPN technique and could authenticate each other using pre-shared secret keys, certificates, or username/password.
+Enable WireGuard VPN Service WireGuard is a secure, fast, and modern open-source VPN Protocol.
+This type of VPN connection is made by exchanging public keys and intends to be considerably more performant than OpenVPN.